rizac/stream2segment/README.md

 ## Usage

-Stream2segment is a command line application (at least for the download part) available after install via the command `s2s` oin the terminal (type `s2s --help` to show all subcommands).
+Stream2segment is a command line application (at least for the download part) available after install via the command `s2s` on the terminal (type `s2s --help` to show all subcommands).

 A detailed documentation is available online in the